 – A distraction that takes you away from what you need to be focused on

 - “I had to remove YouTube from my work computer.
-Every time I click on one video I’m taken down a rabbit hole watching more and more recommended videos until 2 hours have gone by!”
+Every time I click on one video I’m taken on a rabbit trail watching more and more recommended videos until 2 hours have gone by!”

 As Harmless As A Pet Rabbit